pact-foundation/pact-plugins/docs/proposals/003_Support_WASM_plugins.md

   the interpreter shared library.
 This makes the implementation system architecture dependent.
 It also feels wrong to have a stack-based virtual machine embed another stack-based virtual machine.
 * There are multiple implementations.
 Two main ones are Wasmtime and Wasmer.
 We would need to pick one to use.
+* WIT does not support recursive definitions (i.e. a record where an attribute can be the same type).
+JSON is a format like that, so you can't map JSON data with WIT (there is no equivalent for `google.protobuf.Value`).
+JSON data would have to encoded into a string and decoded on the other side.